 If you decide to cut your seed potatoes, cut them into pieces so that each piece has at least one eye (though more than one eye per piece is fine too), and is roughly at least an ounce (28 g.).
 Then allow the seed potatoes pieces to cure in a cool but humid place for 2-3 days.
 You can also sprinkle the cut seed potatoes with an anti-fungal powder at this time.
 After curing, they should be planted as soon as possible.

 Planting seed potatoes at the right time is important.
 Seed potatoes growing in soil that is too cold and wet may rot while potatoes that grow in soil that is too warm, may not produce well.
 It is best to plant seed potatoes after the chance of hard frost has past, but while you are still experiencing light frosts.

 If you are concerned that the weather may get too warm or too cold too fast in your area, you can try chitting your seed potatoes to help get a jump on the season.

-Plant the seed potatoes about 2-3 inches deep and about 24 inches apart.
-Light frost may kill any new growth above the soil line once they sprout, but do not panic.
-This will not kill the potatoes plant and the potatoes will regrow their foliage quickly.
+Plant the seed potatoes about 2-3 inches (5-7.5 cm.) deep and about 24 inches (60 cm.) apart.
+Light frost may kill any new growth above the soil line once they sprout, but don’t panic.
+This will not kill the potato plant and the potatoes will regrow their foliage quickly.

 Now that you know these few tips on cutting and planting seed potatoes, you can look forward to a successful potato harvest.